DouglasFireDept/Constitution/7-article.md

 ### Section 4: Resignation

 Any member may resign from this department by a written request to the department or a verbal request to an officer of the department.
-Any officer may resign his office in the same manner, except the secretary-treasurer, who shall give at least thirty (30) days notice.
+Any officer may resign his or her office in the same manner, except the secretary-treasurer, who shall give at least thirty (30) days notice.
 When the books are found correct, the secretary-treasurer’s resignation may be accepted.

 ### Section 5: Probationary Period